Crooked Horn Farm Wetland Restoration Project

 Photo credit: Tyson Ehlers

-Common Whitetail (Plathemis lydia), male.
+Common Whitetail or long-tailed skimmer (Plathemis lydia), adult male.
 Seems to be the dominant dragonfly species at the Crooked Horn farm wetland restoration site right now.
 July 18, 2018.

 Photo credit: Tyson Ehlers